vague2k/templui/README.md

 ## About

 Goilerplate is a growing library of modern UI components designed specifically for Go and Templ.
 It leverages Alpine.js for enhanced interactivity and Tailwind CSS for effortless styling.
-Whether you are building a small website or a large web application, Goilerplate provides the tools you need to create sleek, responsive interfaces with ease.
+Whether you're building a small website or a large web application, Goilerplate provides the tools you need to create sleek, responsive interfaces with ease.

 ## Features